Minimizing salinization, improving your business

 Salttech is part of the DWT Group

 In 2010, the Dutch Water Technologies Group (DWT Group) was founded by Reimond Olthof, Antoine Engelaar and Gerard Schouten.
-A few years later, in 2016, Jan te Lintelo joined as investor and CFO of the group.
-The DWT Group is focused on developing new technologies with an eye or emphasis on water.
+A few years later, in 2016, Jan te Lintelo joined as partner and CFO of the group.
+The DWT Group is focused on developing new technologies with an eye or emphasis on water and life sciences.
 During the start three companies were established: Salttech, Biotrack and Aqana.

-If you want to know more about the DWT Group, please visit www.dwt-group.com.
+If you want to know more about the DWT Group please contact us via email@example.com.

 Aqana has successfully developed the DACS® technology for the treatment of high COD polluted industrial wastewater.
 In June 2021, Aqana was acquired by the GES Group.
 The technology of Aqana and the specific business development knowledge have become the cornerstone of GES’s global growth ambitions.
 For more information about Aqana, please visit www.aqana.com.

 Biotrack has a highly innovative DNA-based pathogen detection technology named BT-MED.
+Biotrack’s BT-MED detection device and detection services are applied by health and security organizations.
 For more information, please visit www.biotrack.nl.

 Reimond is the Chief Executive Officer (CEO) of Salttech and co-founder of the Dutch Water Technologies (DWT-Group).
 He has over 25 years of experience in the wastewater treatment industry as project manager and as sales manager for capital intensive industrial projects.
 As CEO of DWT’s venture in AQANA, Reimond managed the development and introduction of the anaerobic DACS reactor and the rapidly growing company towards its acquisition by GES in 2021 in a motivating, pragmatic and successful way.
 Since the founding of Salttech Reimond has been a board member and he became the CEO of Salttech in 2021.
 His drive is to help industries like chemical, food and oil & gas to become more sustainable by applying Salttech’s Dyvar® technology.
 Reimond holds a BSc degree in process engineering at the Gas and Petroleum Technology Institute Noorderhaaks and holds a Business Administration degree from the Groningen University.